Get updates and action alerts from Friends of Animals by joining our email list.

 Stephen Hernick is Senior Attorney in the Wildlife Law Program.
 He received a B.A. in History from Cornell University and earned his J.D. from Duke University School of Law in 2009.
 He joined Friends of Animals in May 2019, after beginning his legal career as a commercial litigator at large law firms in Boston and Cincinnati.
 Stephen has been an animal lover his whole life and is ecstatic to now be using his legal skills towards helping animals of all species.
 He spends most of his weekends outdoors pursuing his passions of mountaineering and skiing in Colorado’s majestic mountains.
+He can be reached at shernick(at)friendsofanimals.org.

-Andrew Stephan, University of Colorado Law School
+Lee Place, University of Chicago Law School

 Gabrielle Falcon, University of Colorado Law School